 When you've strained everything, add a few drops of vitamin E, close the container and set aside in a cool, dark, dry place.
 Keep in mind that the homemade eucalyptus oil will last about six months, not more.
 Test this recipe and take advantage of all its properties.

-If you'd like to read similar articles to How to make Eucalyptus oil from leaves, we recommend you browse around our Healthy living category.
+If you want to read similar articles to How to make Eucalyptus oil from leaves, we recommend you visit our Healthy living category.